Close Menu

 Hygiene on the trail matters, but deodorant isn’t necessary.
 Baby wipes or a quick rinse are all you need.

 If you’re pooping in the woods, you need to dig a cathole.
-The Deuce of Spades trowel is ultralight and tough.
+The TentLab The DirtSaw #2 Trowel is ultralight and tough.
+It’s an essential to any ultralight kit.

 Lightweight Headlamp

 Some headlamps weigh over 4 ounces.
-Consider a Petzl e+LITE (under 1 ounce) or use a rechargeable keychain light.
+Consider a Petzl Swift LT (1.5 ounces).
+You can also use a rechargeable keychain light or rely on your phone’s flashlight (though neither will have much range).

 Trim Toiletries: Essentials Only